 This is completely normal at the end of anything – relationship, friendship, leaving your job, even!

 It’s a kind of grief and it’s annoying to hear, but time does heal, even if it takes a little longer when you don’t have the proper closure you need.

 Give yourself a break and don’t punish yourself for getting upset still.

 You will be okay again, and you will find someone else, but you also need to give yourself some space and acknowledge that your heart won’t be fixed overnight.

 Still not sure how to move on from someone without having that closure?
-Chat online to a relationship expert from Relationship Hero who can help you figure things out.
+You might feel like this is something you have to do yourself, but that doesn’t have to mean doing it alone.
+The listening ear and well-considered advice of a relationship expert can really help you put your past relationship to bed once and for all.
+So why not chat online to a relationship expert from Relationship Hero who can help you through this.
 Simply click here to chat.

 You may also like: